microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/New-MgTeamScheduleSchedulingGroup.md

       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
+  - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+  - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
   - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Id <String>]`: Read-only.
   - `[DisplayName <String>]`: The display name for the schedulingGroup.
 Required.
   - `[IsActive <Boolean?>]`: Indicates whether the schedulingGroup can be used when creating new entities or updating existing ones.
 Required.
   - `[UserIds <String[]>]`: The list of user IDs that are a member of the schedulingGroup.
 Required.

+CREATEDBY <IMicrosoftGraphIdentitySet>: identitySet
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[Application <IMicrosoftGraphIdentity>]`: identity
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[DisplayName <String>]`: The identity's display name.
+Note that this may not always be available or up to date.
+For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[Id <String>]`: Unique identifier for the identity.
+  - `[Device <IMicrosoftGraphIdentity>]`: identity
+  - `[User <IMicrosoftGraphIdentity>]`: identity

 INPUTOBJECT <ITeamsIdentity>: Identity Parameter
   - `[ChannelId <String>]`: key: id of channel